-Music.
+Department of Music.

-The students of music are under the instruction of Professor Harry E. Phillips, of St. Paul.
-Mr. Phillips has had the advantage of thorough training both at home and abroad.
-He spent four years of study in Stuttgart, Germany, under Professors Speidel (piano), Breed (voice), Faisst (organ) and Goetschius (harmony).
+The students of music are under the instruction of Professor Harry E. Phillips, of St Paul, and an able corps of assistants.
+Mr. Phillips has had the advantage of a thorough training both at home and abroad. spent four years of study in Stuttgart, Germany, under Professors Speidel (piano), Breed (voice), Faisst (organ) and Goetschius (harmony).

-Since his return in 1889 he has been successfully engaged in the teaching of music in the city of St. Paul, and has been prominently identified as a baritone and director of music with various important churches of the city, namely: Dayton Avenue Presbyterian, St. Luke's Catholic, People's Church, St. John's Episcopal, Jewish Synagogue.
+Since his return in 1889 he has been successfully engaged in the teaching of music in the city of St. Paul, and has been prominently identified as a baritone and director of music with various important churches of the city, namely: Dayton Avenue Presbyterian, St. Luke's Catholic, People's Church, St. John's Episcopal, Jewish Synagogue, Hennepin Avenue Methodist Episcopal Church, Minneapolis, now with the Westminster Presbyterian Church, Minneapolis.

-Associated with Professor Phillips, and having especial charge of the preparatory work in piano, is Mrs. Harry E. Phillips, pupil of Prof. O. S. Adams, and G. H. Fairclough.
-She has made a thorough study of the piano, and is exceptionally well qualified to carry on all of the preliminary work, which is of so great importance to the student and the value of which is so often underestimated.
+Associated with Professor Phillips are: Prof. H. G. Fairclough in advanced piano work, Mrs. H. E. Phillips in preparatory work, W. H. Nelson, violin, and J. K. Ryder, mandolin, guitar and banjo.
+Mrs. Phillips has made a thorough study of the piano, and is exceptionally well qualified to carry on all of the prelimi. nary work, which is of so great importance to the student and the value of which is so often underestimated.
 This preliminary work includes the study of perfect hand position, the thorough knowledge of time, the study of phrasing and accentuation, etc.